How Humans Deal With And Survive Extreme Cold

 Another reaction you may notice is that when the skin temperature falls below about 10°C, the surface blood vessels dilate (get wider) rather than constrict, If the temperature falls further periods of blood vessel dilation alternate with periods of constriction, This is because your body is trying not to lose heat from the extremities, but at the same time wants to supply the skin with blood for oxygen and nutrients.
 This phenomenon explains the red cheeks and nose characteristic of frosty weather.
 Eventually however the body stops the dilation of the blood vessels to the skin and the skin falls to the surrounding temperatures when frost nip or frost bite may occur.

-Goose pimples are an obvious sign that a person is feeling cold.
+Goose bumps or pimples are an obvious sign that a person is feeling cold.
 They are caused by an individual tiny erector pili muscle attached to the base of each and every hair follicle covering the body.
 The scientific name for this is horripilation.
 In man it has no effect as we don't have enough hairs to make a difference, but in animals with a dense coat of fur it improves the insulation considerably, you may notice your cat or dog becomes noticeably larger outdoors when it gets below freezing for instance.

 A final response to decreasing temperature is the increase of heat production.
 Muscular contraction is an inefficient process and causes much heat to be produced, so when we start to feel cold, we may begin to shiver, movements that are useless in themselves, but that generate heat as a by-product and so help to warm us up.
 Shivering can increase the production of heat five-fold over resting.